Criminal convictions, disclosures and barring (staff policy and procedure)

 4. Process for DBS checks

 4.2 An offer of employment for a post requiring a DBS check will be conditional on receipt of a disclosure satisfactory to the University.
-This requirement will be in addition to the job applicant satisfying the University’s usual requirements for employment (for example to provide satisfactory references and produce documentation establishing his / her identity and right to work in the UK).
+This requirement will be in addition to the job applicant satisfying the University’s usual requirements for employment (for example to provide satisfactory references and produce documentation establishing their identity and right to work in the UK).

-4.3 To enable the job applicant to carry out the DBS check, the University will provide the applicant for the post with an application form and ask him / her to complete and return the form to the University along with the required documents to undertake the identity check.
+4.3 To enable the individual to carry out the DBS check, the University will provide the individual with an application form to complete.
+They will also be provided with information regarding the required supporting documents.

 4.4 For persons who have changed their names by deed poll, a record of all previous and current full names will need to be submitted for a DBS check.

-4.5 The University will send the completed form to the DBS.
-Once the check has been carried out, the DBS will send the certificate to the applicant.
-The University will ask the job applicant for sight of the original DBS certificate.
+4.5 The University will send the completed form to DBS.
+Once the check has been carried out, DBS will send the certificate directly to the individual.
+The individual will be required to show their original certificate to either their line manager or a member of Human Resources.

-4.6 Where the job applicant for the post is a member of the DBS Update Service, the University will, with his / her permission, carry out a status check on any current certificates.
-If an individual already has a check of the same type and level and has subscribed to the DBS Update Service, the University will accept disclosures obtained by other organisations.
+4.6 Where the individual is a member of the DBS Update Service, the University will, with their permission, carry out a status check on any current certificates.
+This is only possible if the certificate is of the same type and level that is required by the university.

 4.7 All temporary and hourly paid staff and lecturers should be checked in the same way as permanent contract staff for roles that require a DBS check.